pfdubois/BridgeBidding/source/NoTrump.rst

 There is a more complicated version I am not mentioning, so check with partner.

 .. index::
-   pair: Stayman; five-four majors
+   pair: Stayman;five-four majors
-   pair: transfers; five-four majors
+   pair: transfers;five-four majors
-   pair: 1N Responses; 5-4 majors
+   pair: 1N;5-4 majors

 .. _FiveFour: